ids-s1-20/project-infinite/README.md

 we get a total value for each duplicate.
 Afterwards, we went ahead and visualized the most popular YouTube videos by views.
 We used the group\_by function to group both title and views to help us visualize the videos by descending order.
-Next, we managed to get the common category_id in the top-500 videos and find the corresponding categories in the US_category_id.json file, the graph will clearly show the most common category.
-Then we wanted to figure out is there any benefit to posting at certain times of the day.
+Next, we wanted to figure out is there any benefit to posting at certain times of the day.
 We first set a certain time frame to a time of day and ranked them by descending order to view the time which had the most amounts of posts.
 We then wanted to get a better understanding of clickbait in YouTube videos.
 To get a better understanding, we filtered the top videos with an exclamation mark or question mark using the string package.
 We then selected views, likes, dislikes, and comment\_count because we wanted to see if clickbait would cause viewers to dislike the video because of misleading